Kidney stones are the result of a buildup of dissolved minerals on the inner lining of the kidneys.

 When there is not enough water to dilute the uric acid, a component of urine, the urine becomes more acidic.

 An excessively acidic environment in urine can lead to the formation of kidney stones.

-Kidney stones are twice as common among males as females.
-Most people who experience kidney stones do so between the ages of 30 and 50.
+Kidney stones are more common among males than females.
+Most people who experience kidney stones do so between the ages of 30 and 50 years.
 A family history of kidney stones also increases one's chances of developing them.

 Additional risk factors for kidney stones include diets that are high in protein and sodium but low in calcium, a sedentary lifestyle, obesity, high blood pressure, and conditions that affect how calcium is absorbed in the body such as gastric bypass surgery, inflammatory bowel disease, and chronic diarrhea.